 I’m a terrible interviewee for the most part.
 Recently I was contacted by a radio news editor about homophobia in hip-hop, based on my involvement in the 1980s rap group, Age of Consent.
 I can’t imagine any sound bites from that conversation will end up in the final piece, but the dialogue got me thinking.
 In the course of subsequent riffling through AOC archival material and updating our website I came across a profile of our group from 1983 in which I actually was cogent.
 And I was surprised that I articulated a notion I thought I’d only come to hold more recently.
-But I was also disappointed by my hubris.
+But I also was disappointed by my hubris.

 The article, by Samir Hachem (1956–1992), provides a good introduction to what AOC was about, so I won’t duplicate that here.
 I knew Samir’s work from radio and his love for the Lebanese singer Fairouz.
 As KCRW’s Tom Schnabel (the station’s first music director and creator of Morning Becomes Eclectic) recalls in his tribute to Hachem, “Samir told me of how Fairouz could perform for one faction in the Lebanese civil war of the 1970s, then cross over to the other side and perform there, too.
 Such was her fame and the respect she commanded.”
 In addition to radio Samir wrote for The Hollywood Reporter and The Advocate, in which the AOC profile appeared.

 Before turning to that profile, some historical perspective.
 As I told my interviewer last week, in AOC’s heyday, 1981–1983, rap was so new to West Coast audiences that music critics felt obliged to explain what it was.
-To wit:

 - Chris Pasles, who reviewed our first performed rap, was a classical music reviewer (the music series I produced and performed in was geared toward the highbrow avant garde), so it may be understandable when he called our rap “a rock-accompanied” message